mohammadreza123456/re-lmgtfy/README.md

 # About
 This is simply a lmgtfy.com remake without ads.

-# How do I use it?
+I love all of you guys
-Simply visit http://arinerron.github.io/re-lmgtfy/ and type in the info it asks for to generate a re-lmgtfy link.
+iform iran